kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 <iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=print%28%22Hello%20World%20no.%20%22,%203%29%0Aprint%28%22Hello%20World%20no.%20%22,%201%29%0Aprint%28%22Hello%20World%20no.%20%22,%202%29%0A&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

-The reason that the output is different because the sequence of the instruction is different.
-In the second one, the hello to world number 3 is executed first before the other two instructions.
+The reason the output is different is that the sequence of the instructions is different.
+In the second example, the hello to world number 3 is executed first before the other two instructions.

-Besides noting that the sequence matters, it is important to understand the concept of **program counter**.
-The red arrow in the two embedded code above shows the program counter.
-A program counter **points to the next instruction to be executed**.
-In most cases, the program counter moves from **top to bottom** in a linear sequence.
-We will learn ways to alter this behaviour in the subsequent lessons.
-But for now, it is important to remember that program counter moves in sequence from top to bottom.
-The program counter indicates which instruction to be executed next.
+Besides noting that sequence matters, it is important to understand the concept of a program counter.
+The red arrow in the two embedded codes above shows the program counter.
+A program counter points to the next instruction to be executed.
+In most cases, the program counter moves from top to bottom in a linear sequence.
+We will learn ways to alter this behavior in subsequent lessons.
+But for now, it is important to remember that the program counter moves in sequence from top to bottom.
+The program counter indicates which instruction is to be executed next.

-## Introducing Variables
+##Introducing Variables

-In many cases, we want to **work** with data.
+In many cases, we want to work with data.
 This means that our data may change over time.
-We may also re-use some of the data we have created in other places in our computation and manipulate it.
-Computers are good to work with numbers but human works better with labels.
-In most programming language, we are able to create a **variable** that binds a label or a name with a value or data.
-For example, in the previous problem of saying hello to our multiverse, we can actually store our world's index or number into a variable.
+We may also reuse some of the data we have created in other places in our computation and manipulate it.
+Computers are good at working with numbers, but humans work better with labels.
+In most programming languages, we can create a variable that binds a label or a name with a value or data.
+For example, in the previous problem of saying hello to our multiverse, we can actually store our world's index or number in a variable.
 For example,

 ```python
 world_index = 1